DeliveranceTechSolutions/the_blue_avenger/README.md

 #### DO NOT make 2 accounts

 #### The current chrome version is 93+, if this project does not work then there are two possible reasons:
-# Linkedin has updated their frontend api and there are some busted lxml references.
+#### Linkedin has updated their frontend api and there are some busted lxml references.
-# If you have a chromedriver issue, then find out the version of your browser and replace the driver in assets.
+#### If you have a chromedriver issue, then find out the version of your browser and replace the driver in assets.
-# Your browser must match the version of the driver or selenium will not run.
+#### Your browser must match the version of the driver or selenium will not run.
-# (3 dots to the right, settings, About Chrome on the right menu all the way to the bottom) Aug 2021
+#### Find Chrome Version -> (3 dots to the right, settings, About Chrome on the right menu all the way to the bottom) Aug 2021

 # WARNING :warning: